timsmith96/odinbook/README.md

 - User authentication using JWT
 - Passing hashing with bcryptjs
-- Users can sign up for an account with basic details
+- Users can sign up for an account with their details
 - Users will only see the home page until they have signed in with their credentials
 - Users can upload an avatar photo and create posts
 - Users can send and accept/reject friend requests